-If you own part or all of a home you will not be able to join the scheme unless the only property you own is outside the United Kingdom, and it is not reasonable to expect you to occupy it for example, you are an older or disabled owner-occupier living in poor housing conditions or in unsuitable accommodation.
-The resources available to you would be taken into account (including grants available for repairs etc. and the capital value of the property) before a decision is taken about whether you would qualify to register on the scheme.
+If you own part or all a home you will not be able to join the scheme unless the only property you own is outside the United Kingdom, and it is not reasonable to expect you to occupy it for example, you are an older or disabled owner-occupier living in poor housing conditions or in unsuitable accommodation.
+The resources available to you would be considered (including grants available for repairs etc. and the capital value of the property) before a decision is taken about whether you would qualify to register on the scheme.

-The decision about whether a homeowner is able to join the scheme is at the Council's discretion.
+The decision about whether a homeowner can join the scheme is at the Council's discretion.